-When you’re looking for methods to decrease heating and cooling bills, installing a smart thermostat is a smart decision.
-These devices pick up on the temperatures you like and routine and then develop an energy-efficient schedule that fits.
-What’s even better is that you can change and monitor your settings from just about anywhere with your phone, whether you’re sitting in bed or out and about.
-(You might even be eligible for a free smart thermostat depending on rebate programs from your utility company in Lexington.)
+When you’re wanting methods to decrease energy expenses, getting a smart thermostat is a smart decision.
+These devices learn your favorite temperatures and routine and then create an energy-efficient schedule to match.
+What’s even better is that you can change and monitor your settings from just about anywhere with your phone, whether you’re relaxing in bed or on the go.
+(You might even be eligible for a free smart thermostat depending on rebate programs from your utility provider in Lexington.)

-In many instances, hooking up a smart home thermostat with the assistance of James Heating & A/C, Inc is a simple task if you have a more modern house.
-But what if your home is older or doesn’t have the correct wiring?
-Can you still add a smart thermostat without C wire?
-We’ll help you figure out the process so you can pick the ideal thermostat and enjoy energy savings for a long time.
+Most of the time, adding a smart home thermostat with the assistance of James Heating & A/C, Inc is a simple job if you have a more modern house.
+But what if your house is older or doesn’t have the correct wiring?
+Can you still have a smart thermostat without C wire?
+We’ll help you figure out the process so you can pick the recommended thermostat and get energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

-Many programmable thermostats need batteries.
-When you’re making the move to a smart thermostat, you’ll find that many require a C wire, or common wire, for power.
-Without this wire, your new thermostat could cause your heating and cooling system to have malfunctions.
+Most programmable thermostats run on batteries.
+When you’re making the move to a smart thermostat, you’ll find that many have to have a C wire, or common wire, for power.
+If you don’t have this wire, your new thermostat might cause your heating and cooling system to have malfunctions.

 You can ascertain if you have a C wire by doing the following:

-- If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be pondering what color is the C wire on a thermostat—and the answer to that is often blue.
+3. If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.

-- If there are three or four thin multicolored wires, you’re nearly there.
-Check the C wire isn’t tucked in the wall.
-If you can’t find one, we may be able to add one for you or you may be able to run your new thermostat without one.
+4. If there are three or four thin multicolored wires, you’re almost there.
+Check the C wire isn’t hidden within the wall.
+If you can’t find one, we may be able to install one for you or you may be able to operate your new thermostat without one.

-- If you have two thick wires, you may be able to run a smart thermostat with an adaptor designed for high-voltage systems.
-Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to install new wiring.
+5. If you have two thick wires, you may be able to install a smart thermostat with an adaptor just for high-voltage systems.
+Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to replace it.

 Do Nest or ecobee Need a C Wire?

 Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats might work for you.
+If you have two to four wires, these thermostats may be a match for you.

-Nest says its thermostats are designed to require not a lot of power and can typically share it with your HVAC system.
-However, you may need to have a specialist like James Heating & A/C, Inc put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s always drained.
+Nest says its thermostats are designed to need minimal power and can frequently share it with your HVAC system.
+However, you may need to have a pro like James Heating & A/C, Inc put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re experiencing power problems or a battery that’s always drained.

-ecobee connects with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
+ecobee connects with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.

 Rely on James Heating & A/C, Inc for Your Smart Thermostat Installation Needs

-At James Heating & A/C, Inc, we’re always seeking methods to keep you cozier while keeping utility expenses low.
-If you want to learn more about installing a smart thermostat without a C wire, reach us at 336-853-6070.
-We can help you pick the right model for your house and even install new wiring if necessary.
+At James Heating & A/C, Inc, we’re always seeking methods to keep you more comfortable while keeping utility bills reasonable.
+If you want to learn more about switching to a smart thermostat without a C wire, reach us at 336-853-6070.
+We can help you choose the right model for your home and even add new wiring if necessary.